 - You must be eligible to enter ENGL 086 and ENGL 087 or meet a diploma or degree level English Language Proficiency (ELP) requirement before you can access high school courses through the University Preparation program.

-- International Students must be eligible for all student permits
+- International Students must be eligible for all study permits

-- Current MacEwan University students in need of upgrading must also apply to the program.
+- Current MacEwan University students in need of upgrading must contact the office to enrol.
 Special permission is required by an advisor for seat availability.

 - Applicants must be able to read and write at a minimum level of grade 10 level.